“A clever concept that is held back by a long power cord and uneven sound quality.”

 Being able to place a speaker on a wall, disguised as art, is a great concept, but the Ikea Symfonisk Picture Frame speaker doesn’t quite nail the execution.
 The power cord is an eyesore and it doesn’t sound as good as a similarly-priced regular wireless speaker.
 Still, for those who are tight on space, or simply hate the way most speakers look, it’s an affordable and easy way to get good sound in your chosen room.

 Better alternatives for sound include the Sonos One,

 How long will it last?

 As long as you don’t damage it through a careless installation, (or trip over that power cable), the Picture Frame Speaker should last for many years.
-Sonos has a (mostly) good track record of keeping its products updated with new software and I expect the Picture Frame will remain a useful part of the Sonos ecosystem for years to come.
+Sonos has a (mostly) good track record of keeping its products updated with new software and I expect the Picture Frame will remain a useful part of the

 Should you buy it?

 Yes, but only if you find the Picture Frame’s unique qualities essential to creating your ideal home sound system.
 Otherwise, I think most people will be happier with one of the other Symfonisk or Sonos products.

 - This tiny Ikea waterproof Bluetooth speaker is just $15

 - Sonos Voice Control hands-off review: Now we’re talking